pippinbarr/the-artist-is-present/process/to-do.md

 * **SEPARATE SCENE, SEE HOW IT GOES** ~~Still need to trigger marina face (I wonder whether we might even load it as a simultaneous scene and show/hide it)~~
 * ~~Some timing niceties.... like a delay before head up/down and you're next~~
 * **MADE THE ENTRY POINT SMALLER...** ~~I worry about the legibility of the tape entrance point... it's kind of impossible to see for the player :/~~

-* Queue generation length by time of day (I guess just teleport in a bunch of people while the player is still outside, on an interval small enough that they don't mess each other up.)
+* ~~Queue generation length by time of day (I guess just teleport in a bunch of people while the player is still outside, on an interval small enough that they don't mess each other up.)~~

 ### Punishment
-* Remember the logic around a timer to sit down or you get kicked out (but that seems so unbelievably mean?
-Make it really lenient I guess.)
+* ~~Remember the logic around a timer to sit down or you get kicked out (but that seems so unbelievably mean?
+Make it really lenient I guess.)~~
-* Add ejection for pushing
+* ~~Add ejection for pushing~~
-* Add push-out from queue for stalling
+* ~~Add push-out from queue for stalling (essentially just a case of blocking someone, but different because it needs to account for queue etiquette and the idea there's a free space in front of you... fucking hell...)~~
+* ~~Correct push out for marina queue (should only count a block if the player is behind someone and not overlapping them anymore...)~~

 ## The museum
-* Add closing timer and dialog (including interrupting current sitting player)
+* ~~Add closing timer and dialog (including interrupting current sitting player)~~